 Students who register with the St. Augustine's Surgery are automatically registered at The Arch Medical Practice, (less than 10 minutes walk from the All Saints Campus) and are eligible for full General Practitioner services.
 Students can access "The Arch" when St Augustines surgery is closed.

-There are also 2 walk-in centres near the All Saints Campus
+There is also a walk-in centre just south of the All Saints Campus:

-Details of other walk-in centres can be found by entering your postcode at the bottom of the page at
+Details of other walk-in centres can be found by entering your postcode on the page http://www.nhs.uk/servicedirectories/Pages/ServiceSearch.aspx

 The Hathersage Centre provides comprehensive contraception and sexual heath services to men and women of all ages.